 Soothing Over Stimulation and Why It Matters

-As we all have heard stress is bad for the body.
-When low or high levels of stress are experienced a behind the scenes look will show you elevated cortisol levels.
+We have all heard stress is bad for the body.
+When low or high levels of stress are experienced, your cortisol levels are elevated.
 These elevated cortisol levels then elevate other hormones that are inflammatory.
 Inflammation can cause a cascade of hormonal havoc which people will react to and recover from differently.
 It can knock some people out for weeks to months, depending on their underlying health.
 Others are not affected.
 Something as stressful as a surgery can bring on a latent condition such as Hashimoto’s.
-Herbs have amazing properties that can reduce anxiety, promote calm and reduce levels of cortisols.
+Herbs have amazing properties that can reduce anxiety, promote calm and reduce levels of cortisol.
 Try these two herbs on a stressful day or night and feel the magic.

 - This is a “nerve tonic” that helps to reduce anxiety and overstimulation that may trigger thyroid issues or be caused by excess thyroid hormones.